 Functions described in this document may not be supported, depending on the model of your machine.
 For details on the MFP operations/settings required for each key point and support for each function, see the user manual of your machine.

 Key points for preventing unauthorized access from external networks

-- 1. Using MFP in an Environment with Access Control - 2.
-Using Private IP Addresses - 3.
-Restricting Communication with Firewalls - 4.
-Securing the Communication Using Security Protocols - 5.
-Managing MFP Information with Passwords - 6.
-Limiting Usage of the Remote UI - 7.
-Updating the Firmware - 8.
-Detecting Unauthorized Firmware Modifications - 9.
-Using the Audit Log - 10.
-Managing MFPs According to a Security Policy
+- 1. Using Private IP Addresses

+- 2. Restricting Communication with Firewalls

+- 3. Managing MFP Information with Passwords

+- 4. Limiting Usage of the Remote UI

+- 5. Setting SSL (TLS) Encrypted Communication

+- 6. Updating the Firmware

+- 7. Detecting Unauthorized Firmware Modifications

+- 8. Using the Audit Log

+- 9. Managing MFPs According to a Security Policy